johndderry/tinytreeeditor/README.md

 The editor tool can hold two trees in memory, but only one is being displayed.
 The second tree is treated a reference tree and is not displayed.
+Use F4 to swap the main tree and the reference tree.
 When a tree becomes the reference tree it serves to provide additional relationships, and possible restrict what can be entered into the main tree nodes.
 Shifted F4 toggles entry restriction.